Thursday, February 26, 2015

 Acts 9:40 “Peter sent them all out of the room; then he got down on his knees and prayed.
 Turning toward the dead woman, he said, ‘Tabitha, get up.’
 She opened her eyes, and seeing Peter she sat up” (NIV).

 Near the close of the epistle of I Peter, Peter states Babylon is his location at the time.
 Yet many think Babylon was a code word for Rome.
 I am not sure.
-From a questioned writing of Hippolytus, we have the statement that Peter did ministry work in various locations: “Peter preached the Gospel in Pontus, and Galatia, and Cappadocia, and Betania, and Italy, and Asia…”[3] Note that Eusebius apparently quoted this writing, which I think gives it more weight, though it probably has some corruption![4]
+From a questioned writing of Hippolytus, we have the statement that Peter did ministry work in various locations: “Peter preached the Gospel in Pontus, and Galatia, and Cappadocia, and Betania, and Italy, and Asia…”[3] Note that Eusebius apparently quoted this writing, which I think gives it more weight, though it might have some corruption.[4]

 Hunter Irvine